-As, the child maintenance is paid to support the child financially.
+Child maintenance is paid to support the child financially.
 And to maintain his living standard.
 So, the custodial parent cannot use these expenses for their personal needs.
-Like saloons, entertainment, or the vacations in which the child is not involved.
+Like saloons, entertainment, or vacations in which the child is not involved.
 The child support payments can be used for:

 - Shelter, which includes rent or mortgage.
 It also covers the basic home needs of the child.

 - Food, clothes, toys and books the basic needs of the child.

 - Medical expenses to maintain the health of the child.
-The parent who is paying the child maintenance can also use his health insurance plan to provide this facility.
+The parent who is paying child maintenance can also use his health insurance plan to provide this facility.